MrEbabi/Woocommerce-Category-Discounts/README.md

 your customizations in your theme files will be deleted.

 -----
-Source code will be updated as a plugin later.
+Source code will be updated as a custom plugin later.